SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.ja.md

 * Configure a unicorn

-Note that we're skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases, after we're done with this one.
+Note that we're skipping the rest of these steps, we will test the rest of the workflow in other small, discrete test cases after we're done with this one.

-To start off, you need to create an account.
+To start, you need to create an account.
 Here you have some choices to make:

 * Do you want to use an existing account?